-In theory, fiancés have the right to work in the United States during the 90-day duration of their visa.
-In practice, taking advantage of this right is more difficult than it sounds -- close to impossible, in fact.
+In theory, fiancés have the right to work in the U.S. during the 90 days they are allowed to be in the U.S. to marry.
+In practice, taking advantage of this right is more difficult than it sounds—close to impossible, in fact.

-As a K-1 visa holder, you can work in the United States only if, after entering, you apply for and receive a work permit.
-This is known by U.S. Citizenship and Immigration Services (USCIS) as an Employment Authorization Document or EAD.
+As a K-1 visa holder, you can work in the U.S. only if, after entering, you apply for and receive a work permit.
+This is known by U.S. Citizenship and Immigration Services (USCIS) as an Employment Authorization Document (EAD).
 It is a small plastic card with your photo on it.
 For application procedures, see below; but first, keep reading for the reasons you might not want to apply.

 The difficulty with applying for a work permit is that the USCIS Service Centers routinely take from 45 to 90 days to issue them.
 This means that your chances of receiving your work permit while you are still eligible for it, as the holder of a fiancé visa, are slim.